forestb/Advent-of-Code-2016/readme.md

 - **Day 20: Firewall Rules (Algorithms; Computation efficiency; Linq)** Difficulty, 8.
 If I had assigned only Part 1 a difficulty rating, it would have been a 2 or 3.
 Thanks Part 2.
 Part 2 was deceptively difficult.
 I must not have been in a position in which a list contains non-unique, overlapping ranges and I need to get the distinct range of values, efficiently.
 I'm mostly satisfied with my solution, although I'd be interested to see more simple/efficient solutions.
 Execution time for part 2 was ~`75ms`.

+- **Day 21: Scrambled Letters and Hash**
+Dificulty, 6, 7, or 8.
+One of my favorites so far, but a surprising amount of effort, with a really cool twist on part 2.
+Lot's of fun, super cool, but fairly involved.
+I used ***String Extensions*** for creating the transformation functions.
+The input parsing was pretty rudimentary, but that part is not really interesting *(See Day 12 for an example* ***visitor*** *pattern implementation)*.